RameshbabuJaga/Android-Marker-Animation/README.md

 ## Marker animation

- 1. This project was recreated from [https://github.com/ddewaele/GoogleMapsV2WithActionBarSherlock] -Davy De Waele projects.
+ 1. This project was modified from [https://github.com/ddewaele/GoogleMapsV2WithActionBarSherlock] -Davy De Waele projects.

  2. After all marker placed animation will play like below **Tap on Map and Place a marker**